WHAT MAKES US SPECIAL?

 We see each other.

-Parents are welcome to come into the school each day to personally drop off and pick up children.
-That means you can see and speak with your child’s teacher, classmates, the director and other parents on a daily basis.
+Parents are welcome to come into the school each day to observe often and participate in parent coffees or workshops.
+That means you can see and speak with your child’s teacher, classmates, the director and other parents on a regular basis.
 And children work with and play with children of all ages, in all classrooms.

 We are a small community.